 Back to the question of whether you can eat kiwi skin, you absolutely can!
 Along with being cute and fuzzy, the kiwifruit has innumerable health benefits, the skin even more so than the flesh.
 Kiwi skin is an excellent source of fiber, which feeds the good bacteria in your gut and maintains bowel health and digestive health.

 High fiber intake causes a lower risk of heart disease, lowers cholesterol, and is great for weight loss.
 Kiwis are also a source of folate, which is an important nutrient for cell growth.
 Folate converts carbohydrates into energy and produces DNA and RNA, and it's especially essential during pregnancy, adolescence and infancy.

 A great healthy snack, kiwis can be added to fruit tarts or even made into ice cream.
 Now that we've established that you can eat kiwi skin, consuming it is a great way to soak up all the vitamins you may be missing in other parts of your diet.
 Kiwi skin is full of vitamin e, which keeps your cells healthy by protecting from free radicals, atoms that damage cell growth.
 It also contains vitamin a, magnesium and potassium, all important to your body's health and nutrition.

 Why You Should Eat Kiwi Skin!

-Kiwifruit is full of nutritional benefits and not only can you eat its skin, this is actually the most beneficial part of the fruit!
-The skin of a kiwi has lots of antioxidants, even more than in the flesh.
-One such antioxidants especially prevalent is vitamin C, which keeps your cardiovascular system healthy and protects the skin from sun damage.
+Kiwifruit is full of nutritional benefits and not only can you eat its skin, but this is also actually the most beneficial part of the fruit!
+The skin of the kiwi has lots of antioxidants, even more than in the flesh.
+One such antioxidant especially prevalent is vitamin C, which keeps your cardiovascular system healthy and protects the skin from sun damage.

 All of these vitamins boost your immune system, providing fortification against illness and disease.
 Because of its many health benefits, eating the whole kiwi is better for your wellness than avoiding its fuzzy skin.